-American Express Personal Savings is one banking services company that offers both accounts, and may make sense particularly if you already have an existing Amex account, or if you’re seeking an account without a minimum deposit requirement.
+American Express National Bank is one banking services company that offers both accounts, and may make sense particularly if you already have an existing Amex account, or if you’re seeking an account without a minimum deposit requirement.

 The application process is straightforward for either product.
 You must enter standard information, including your name, address, phone number, date of birth, Social Security number, driver’s license number, and your employer’s information.
 You can choose to open your account via electronic transfer from your bank or by mailing in a check.
 Before you transfer electronically, however, American Express will send two small test deposits to the bank you entered for verification purposes.
 Following the successful transfer, you are provided email instructions to confirm your account and complete the transfer.

 Within a week of opening your account, American Express will mail you a welcome kit.
 Monthly statements are provided if you open a savings account, and quarterly statements are sent to you if you open a CD.
 When your CD nears maturity, American Express sends you a notice 10 days in advance of the maturity date – and unless you contact American Express, your CD automatically renews with the same term.
 There is also a 10-day grace period from the date of maturity in which you can withdraw funds without penalty.

 - Varying Interest Rates.
 The high-yield savings account comes with a competitive APY, and for a certificate of deposit, the APY ranges depending upon the term you choose.

 - No Fees.
 There are no fees whatsoever with either option.

 - No Minimums.
 You can open an account with American Express National Bank with as little as $1.